johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-12-29-preload-fonts-with-docusaurus/index.md

 Things to note from the above:

 - `Access-Control-Allow-Origin` and `Vary` are in place to allow my staging sites to access the fonts from the production site.
 Without this, the fonts won't load in the staging site.
-- `cache-control` is set to 6 months for the fonts and static images.
+- The `img` and `fonts` directories sit under the `static` directory.
+For those directories we're going to use `cache-control` set to 6 months for the fonts and static images.
 They rarely change and so this is an appropriate strategy.

 This blog post was migrated to the `headTags` API approach with the release of Docusaurus 2.2.0.
-[You can see the PR here](https://github.com/johnnyreilly/blog.johnnyreilly.com/pull/318).
+[You can see the PR here](https://github.com/johnnyreilly/blog.johnnyreilly.com/pull/321).